mansong/javascripting/exercises/if-statement/QUIZ.md

 ## The challenge:

-Create a file named `if-statement.js`.

-In that file, declare a variable named `fruit`.
+In the file, declare a variable named `fruit`.

 Make the `fruit` variable reference the value **orange** with the type of **String**.